You're welcome to join at any time!

 SUNDAY MORNING ONE-ON-ONE

-Come to the Intown Coffeehouse on Sunday mornings to practice and grow in cross-cultural communication through one-on-one conversations with native or advanced English speakers.
-Coffee provided.
+Come to the Intown Coffeehouse on Sunday mornings to practice and grow in cross-cultural communication through one-on-one conversations.
+We try to pair one American with one person from another country, for mutual learning.

 Group 3 is for advanced English Language Learners who can engage in extended conversations about a wide variety of topics but with some grammar mistakes and vocabulary gaps.